tantaman/vanilla-fetch/README.md

 # Relay, Apollo

-Relay and Apollo make all this a breeze.
+`Relay` and `Apollo` make all this a breeze.
 The way they pull fragments from components and craft a single query that can fulfill the data needs of an entire app is a true blessing.
 But the cost of adopting those is prohibitive.
 Do I really need to GraphQL-ify my API just to get such a pleasent data fetching experience?
 What if I have _local state_ that is behind an async API?
-E.g., a `SQLite` connection, `IndexedDB` or `Origin Private Filesystem`.
+E.g., a `SQLite` connection, `IndexedDB` or `Origin Private Filesystem` storing data on-device for my app?

 # Suspense